WebexCC-SA/partner-summit/_pages/Fundamental.md

 > Please don't create or modify the same configuration entities.
 {: .block-warning}

-- Navigate to each configuration entity and see how they are configured
+- Navigate to each configuration entity and see how they are configured.

 - Special attention on ***Desktop Profile***, **explore the options of different tabs**: *General, Idle/Wrap-up Codes, Collaboration, Dial Plans, Voice Channel options, Agent Statistics, Desktop Timout*.
-    >
-    > Collaboration
-    >

 - We also recommend you to watch this [Vidcast](https://app.vidcast.io/share/cd96e528-a708-4139-b135-72bc95de4c73) about ***Business Hours*** configuration.